mobilecoinfoundation/mcips/text/0030-standardized-sender-sig.md

 This might also be useful because it makes the notion of receipts somewhat more robust -- arbitrary metadata can be signed by the sender, and this form of signature will not have the deniability property.
+This happens because it is a traditional digital signature, based on a key that only the sender has.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation